tailwindcomponents/articles/how-to-install-tailwindcss-in-laravel-8/index.md

 ## Tailwind Css Presets

-There are many presets ready for installing TailwindCss in a Laravel project, some of them even includes few auth components to get the ball rolling:
+There are many presets ready for installing Tailwindcss in a Laravel project, some of them even includes few auth components to get the ball rolling:

 - [Jetstream](https://jetstream.laravel.com)
 - [Laravel UI](https://github.com/laravel/ui)